IbaiMtnz05/Orbit/README.md

    - Professional trader tracking
    - Success rate analysis
    - Trading pattern study

+> [!CAUTION]
+> Always do your own research (DYOR) when trading.
+This bot is a tool to assist your research, not financial advice.

 *Note: All features are optimized for VIP members of authorized servers.*